Thishithasai406/real_time_traffic_density_estimation/README.md

 This project supports sustainable mobility by helping optimize traffic flow and reduce fuel wastage, contributing to green technology development.

+### 🤖 Why I Chose YOLOv8

+I selected YOLOv8 for this project because it is one of the most advanced and efficient object detection models available.
+It offers real-time detection, high accuracy, and easy customization, which are essential for automotive AI applications.
+Key Reasons:

+- Real-time performance – Detects multiple objects instantly, ideal for traffic scenes.
+- High accuracy – Performs well even in crowded or complex environments.
+- Lightweight and fast – Can run efficiently even without a high-end GPU.
+- Easy customization – Supports transfer learning and fine-tuning on custom datasets.
+- Strong community support – Developed by Ultralytics with detailed documentation.

 ---

 ## 📚 Dataset Description